daumler/davisdaumler.com/content/authors/admin/_index.md

 Hi, I'm **Davis**!
 I am a sociologist at the University of Michigan who studies wealth and social mobility.
 My research advances our understanding of how population-level inequalities are reinforced by family-level dynamics---unfolding across multiple generations of American families.
 {style="text-align: left; padding: 0.5em; margin-top: 0.75em; margin-left: 4em; margin-right: 2.75em;"}

 I am currently working on two broader projects.
 The first investigates how the timing of childhood poverty contributes to intergenerational inequalities.
-And the second examines the wealth accumulation process and society's larger shift in the reliance on household finances as a *de facto* safety net.
+And the second explores the wealth accumulation process and society's larger shift in the reliance on household finances as a *de facto* safety net.
 {style="text-align: left; padding: 0.5em; margin-left: 4em; margin-right: 3em;"}

 Outside of work, I love laughing and walking.
 I enjoy consuming pop culture and spicy food.
 And I'm a big fan of opening 40 tabs of *New Yorker* articles, avoiding them for days, admitting defeat, and then closing ~38 tabs of *New Yorker* articles.